 We store your personal data just for the intended purposes of the Trust.
 We don’t pass it on to other organisations without letting you know.
 We collect only the minimum amount of information necessary and keep it only for as long as necessary, after which it is deleted or destroyed in line with our Data Retention Policy.
-Generally, we keep information concerning our fellows indefinitely.
-For other personal information, we keep it for 5 years, during which time, if we haven’t heard from you, we’ll delete it on your behalf.
+Generally, we keep all information concerning our awarded Fellowships indefinitely.
+For other records, we keep it for 9 years, after which time, if we haven’t heard from you, we’ll delete it on your behalf.

 5. What other information could we hold?

 The Daphne Jackson Trust may also collect and receive: